zellwk/zellwk.com/src/posts/2019-08-07-endpoint-testing.md

 I don't like Facebook, so I didn't want to try anything that was created by Facebook's team.
 I know it sounds silly, but that was the truth.

 Before Jest, I tried out all sorts of test frameworks.
 I tried Tap, Tape, Mocha, Jasmine, and AVA.
 Each test framework has its own pros and cons.
 I almost ended up with AVA, but I didn't go with AVA because I found it hard to set up.
-Eventually, I tried Jest out because Kent C. Dotts recommended it.
+Eventually, I tried Jest out because Kent C. Dodds recommended it.

 I fell in love with Jest after trying it out.
 I love it because: